Conflict (process): Few and many

 When conflicts erupt, group members use coalitions to shift the balance of power in their favor, and it is typical for multiparty conflicts to reduce to two-party blocks over time.
 Coalitions contribute to the conflict because they draw more members of the group into the affray.
 Individuals in coalitions work not only to ensure their own outcomes but also to worsen outcomes of non-coalition members.
 Those who are excluded from the coalition react with hostility and try to regain power by forming their own coalition.
 Thus, coalitions need to be constantly maintained through strategic bargaining and negotiation.

 Irritation and anger

 It is generally difficult for most people to remain calm and collected in a conflict situation.
 However, an increase in negative emotions (i.e. anger) only exacerbates the initial conflict.
 Even when group members want to discuss their positions calmly and dispassionately, once they become committed to their positions, an emotional expression often replaces logical discussion.
 Anger is also contagious: when group member negotiates with someone who is angry, they become angry themselves.

-Conflict resolution

-Nicholson notes that a conflict is resolved when the inconsistency between wishes and actions of parties is resolved.
-Negotiation is an important part of conflict resolution, and any design of a process which tries to incorporate positive conflict from the start needs to be cautious not to let it degenerate into the negative types of conflict.

-Conflict mediation
+Styles

+Thomas and Kilmann distinguish five typical conflict styles:

+Limited resources can be distributed either according to the previous investment of time, energy and resources, according to equal shares, according to power ratios or according to need.
+A decision can be reached using various procedures.
+Ideally, a consensus is worked on collaboratively (and preferably on a win-win solution) because this serves the interests of all parties involved.
+In situations where the interests are immovable and mutually exclusive, other procedures must be used.
+Common procedures in which only some of the interests of both sides are served are compromise procedures or distribution imposed by a neutral authority (as in the inquisitorial or arbitration procedure, with parents or a supervisor).
+Furthermore, a vote or a judicial judgment is often carried out as a competitive procedure, in which the interests of the larger group or the right-preserving side are served first.
+Likewise, a concession by one side can resolve the conflict if there is a willingness to do so.
+As a concession implies at least a partial renunciation of one's own interests with little to no compensation, a willingness to do so becomes less likely with increasing escalation.

+According to Ramsbotham, conflicts are divided into five phases of conflict development, to which three conflict resolution strategies are assigned: